nycr0x/Haxora/README.md

 😀 **Avatar reactions** — bind an emoji to a key; your avatar becomes that emoji while you hold it

-🎨 **Themes and looks** — accent colour, ball skin, goal effects, key bindings
+🎨 **Themes and looks** — accent colour, ball skin, scoreboard, key bindings

+⚽ **Goal effects** — scoring and conceding get their own visual effect on the pitch; pick a different one for each, or turn them off

+📤 **Share your settings** — turn your theme, looks and key bindings into a code, send it to a friend; paste a code you receive and their setup loads on your side

+🎵 **Spotify controls** — play, pause and skip tracks without leaving the match; no alt-tab, no losing the ball

+🎮 **Discord Rich Presence** — your Discord profile shows that you're on Haxora while you play

 🎯 **Training mode** — practise shooting and passing on your own